parsokev/graph_repo/README.md

 > [!NOTE]
 > When building the project for the first time using the CMakeTools extension, the working directory within the terminal
-> may be moved to within the `build` folder, so if this happens, renavigate back to `graph_repo` before launching the program
+> may be moved to within the `build` folder, which will be the directory within which commands may be used to execute the
+> program as well.

 6. Select the Appropriate File to Execute/Run